junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Provide Accurate Information Directly Act ” or “PAID Act”.
+This Act may be cited as the “Provide Accurate Information Directly Act” or “PAID Act”.

 ## § 2.
 Transparency of medicare secondary payer reporting information